The Best Referral Guide You'll Ever Read

 Instead of an immediate reward, you can offer a giveaway entry to all people who have referred a friend.

-How much of a discount or reward to offer?
+How big of a discount or reward to offer?

 On average, most businesses offer approximately a 10%-30% off discount or a corresponding dollar off value.
-In the case of subscription-based businesses, the reward is often one month free or one month upgrade to a higher subscription plan than the one the customer has at the moment.
+In the case of subscription-based businesses, the reward is often one month free or one month upgrade to a higher subscription plan.

-It all depends on the CLV referrals bring you and how much is needed to actually motivate the customers to refer their friends, there is no perfect amount.
+It all depends on the CLV referrals bring you and how much is needed to actually motivate the customers to refer their friends.
+There is no perfect amount that makes sense in all business contexts.

 There are two types of limitations you can impose on your referral program.
 First of all, there are referral program limits for both referrers and referees, for example: